ksu-cs-textbooks/cis526/content/08-routing/05-rest.md

 ## Representational State Transfer (REST)

-Roy Fielding tackled this issue in [Chapter 5](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) of his Ph.D. dissertation "Architectural Styles and the Design of Network-based Software Artchitectures."
+Roy Fielding tackled this issue in [Chapter 5](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) of his Ph.D. dissertation "Architectural Styles and the Design of Network-based Software Architectures."
 He recognized that increasingly dynamic web servers were dealing with _resources_ that could be created, updated, read, and destroyed, much like the resources in database systems (not surprisingly, many of these resources were persistently stored in such a database system).
-These operations are so pervasive in database systems that we have an acyronym for them: CRUD.
+These operations are so pervasive in database systems that we have an acronym for them: CRUD.

 Roy mapped these CRUD methods to a HTTP URL + Method pattern he called **Re**presentational **S**tate **T**ransfer (or REST).
 This pattern provided a well-defined way to express CRUD operations as HTTP requests.